Triumphal Entry to Pentecost - the Easter message.

 Background Reading: Annual Offerings: Numbers 28:16 “The LORD's Passover is to take place on the fourteenth day of the first month.
 17 You are to hold a festival on the fifteenth day of this month for seven days, during which time unleavened bread is to be eaten.”
 Read more »

-The end of the 7th week
+The end of the 7th weekly Sabbath

 The counting the Omer Day 49 – 7th of Sivan or now you have counted seven full weeks.
 And tomorrow on the 50th Day of counting the Omer is Shavuot or the Feast of Weeks or Pentecost.
-Timeframe, 49th day from 17th of Nissan the day of the Feast of First Fruits.
+Timeframe, 49th day from 17th of Nisan the day of the Feast of First Fruits.
 18 “On the first day, you are to hold a sacred assembly.
 No servile work is to be done.
-Background reading: Numbers 28:19 Bring an offering that is to be incinerated in the LORD’s presence, consisting of two young bulls, a ram, and seven one year old lambs, all without any defects, Read more »
+Background reading: Numbers 28:19 Bring an offering that is to be incinerated in the presence, consisting of two young bulls, a ram, and seven one year old lambs, all without any defects, Read more »

 Pentecost Fire